Trump's history-making hush-money trial begins with challenge of picking a jury

 Trump has pleaded not guilty to 34 felony counts of falsifying business records that arose from an alleged effort to keep salacious — and, he says, bogus — stories about his sex life from emerging during his 2016 campaign.

-The charges center on $130,000 in payments that Trump’s company made to his then-lawyer, Michael Cohen.
-He had paid that sum on Trump’s behalf to keep porn actor Stormy Daniels from going public, a month before the election, with her claims of a sexual encounter with the married mogul a decade earlier.
+The charges center on $130,000 in payments that Trump’s company made to Cohen.
+He had paid that sum on Trump’s behalf to keep Daniels from going public, a month before the election, with her claims of a sexual encounter with the married mogul a decade earlier.

 Prosecutors say the payments to Cohen were falsely logged as legal fees in order to cloak their actual purpose.
 Trump's lawyers say the disbursements indeed were legal expenses, not a cover-up.